cqframework/clinical_quality_language/Src/coffeescript/cql-execution/README.md

 test authors should create test data by adding new CQL to _test/data/cql-test-data.txt_.
 Some conventions are followed to make testing easier.
 The following is an example of some test data:

-    # And
+    // @Test: And
     define AllTrue = true and true
     define AllFalse = false and false
     define SomeTrue = true and false

-The `# And` indicates the name of the test suite it applies to ("And").
+The `// @Test: And` indicates the name of the test suite it applies to ("And").
 The group of statements that follows the `# And` represents the CQL Library that will be supplied as test data to the "And" test suite.

 To convert the CQL to CoffeeScript containing the JSON ELM representation, execute `cake build-test-data`.
 This will use the java _cql-to-elm_ project to generate the